konstantinasfr/amber-tutorial/min_heat_hold_prod.md

 > **Important:**
 > - Run these steps on the lab computer at `ziyue@10.75.11.111`
 > - Run the following production steps on computer `yongcheng@10.75.9.85`
-> - Alternatively, you can run all steps on the Explorer cluster: https://rc-docs.northeastern.edu/en/explorer-main/connectingtocluster/index.html
+> - Alternatively, you can run all steps on the Explorer cluster: https://rc-docs.northeastern.edu/en/explorer-main/connectingtocluster/index.htm.
+You can find the commands to run everything in explorer here" [**Explorer commands**](./explorer.md)

 ## 6F.
 Production MD